johnhadaway/johnhadaway.github.io/_projects/2017-articulyze.markdown

 external-url-name: Github
 return_path: /projects
 display: no
-description: Built a website dedicated to aggregating long-form journalism about the world's most acute humanitarian crises, as defined by the UNOCHA's annual report.
+description: A website that aggregated long-form journalism about the world's most acute humanitarian crises, as defined by the UNOCHA's annual report.
 ---